kaidez/kaidez.github.io/_posts/2017-03-08-web-developer-job.md

 <em><strong>UPDATE:</strong> At the time of this rewrite, React and Angular 2/4/5 are neck-in-neck for the most desirable skillsets.
 Vue is catching up, but not as fast as I thought it would.</em>

-Again, my limited experience with various the JavaScript frameworks and libraries did worked against me.
+Again, my limited experience with various the JavaScript frameworks and libraries worked against me.
 I was only unemployed for a month, but that would have been two weeks had I more React/Angular/whatever experience.

 There's a lot of strife-laden debate in the front end web developer community about JavaScript frameworks and libraries.
 About how too many are coming out too fast, and if we really REALLY need them.